Acton, Ontario: Government

 No longer officially a town (since 1974), Acton is part of the Town of Halton Hills which is divided into four wards, each with two elected Councillors.
 Two others are Regional Councillors, each representing two wards on Halton Hills Council, and also serve on the Halton Region Council as does the mayor.

 The current (2018–2022) membership of the town council is as follows:

 Infrastructure

 The Acton branch of the Halton Hills Public Library is located at 17 River Street.
-Initially built as the community's centennial project when it opened in 1967, it was significantly expanded in 2012.
+Initially built as the community's centennial project when it opened in 1967, it was replaced in 2012.

 Halton Hills has its own fire department but policing is provided by the Halton Regional Police Services.
 Halton Hills has its own official plan which came into force in March 2008 and was consolidated in 2017 with the Region's plan.